Asabeneh/asabeneh/README.md

 ## I'm Asabeneh S. Yetayeh

-I’m an **educator, full-stack developer, and content creator** passionate about making programming accessible to everyone.
+I’m an **educator, full-stack engineer, and content creator** passionate about making programming accessible to everyone.
 My GitHub is packed with **free, high-quality learning resources** on web development, Python, data analysis, and more.

+**Sponsors are welcome to join me in empowering over ~350K developers biweekly worldwide** while gaining visibility in a vibrant, global tech community.

+---

+## 🚀 Popular Projects & Impact

 | Project                                                                    | GitHub Stars | Notes                           | Traffic / Reach      |
 | -------------------------------------------------------------------------- | ------------ | ------------------------------- | -------------------- |